rehanmehdichandio/FORM/README.md

 # FORM
-This is a web form which features payment of any bill etc.
+This is a web form which features payment of any bill.